 Just like the über popular doormat says, there’s, like, a lot of kids in here… and they span across a lot of ages.
 To be more specific- we have 4 children the ages of 3 to almost 11… so we need a playroom for toddlers AND teens!

 Update: Although I published this post a year ago.
 I added recent shots to the post so you could get a better feel for the whole space.

-Direct links to all items are at the bottom of the post!
+Most direct links to where you can shop items are at the bottom of the post!

 In our previous 1970s home, we pulled the chandelier out of the dining room ceiling.
 Centrally located, we turned the dining room into a playroom for our 4 little ones.
 It served it’s purpose beautifully- but it is not the stage of our life we are in now.
 Our kids are getting older (louder) and more independent.
 Ideally, I don’t want our playroom adjacent – or anywhere near – my main living space.